Why do some learning experiences stay burning in our brains and others fade into oblivion?

 —J. Scott Wagner, The Liberal’s Guide to Conservatives

 Scott is not talking here about our routine day-to-day right-brain learning.
 Rather he is describing transformational learning, the kind where real change can occur in how we view the world and our experience of it.
 He says, and I agree, that transformational learning is inspired by a positive emotional experience of connection.

 That’s what happened at Event Camp 2010.
 We came together for the first time and were thrilled to discover kindred souls who were thirsting to learn and share about how to make meetings better in ways that were both needed and possible.
 And in one day, our positive emotional connection changed our preconceptions of what meetings could be.

 The original participants at the first edACCESS conference, which I and others convened in 1992, felt the same way.
-The experience of this early peer conference led to a thriving annual conference, now in its 25 year.
+The experience of this early peer conference led to an annual conference that’s still thriving 27 years later.
 Over time it has become clear that the driving force behind the event’s success has been how its design fosters participants’ positive emotional experiences, creating and supporting opportunities for transformational change in how the professional attendees view and do their work.

 Traditional meetings don’t treat sessions as times to foster positive emotional learning experiences but as times to learn from lectures.
 At such meetings, positive emotional experiences are restricted to not-sessions-socials and not-sessions-entertainment.
 The official learning opportunities are segregated from exactly the kind of environments that can make them inspirational and transformative.

 Paradoxically, special events are designed to create positive emotional experiences — but special events are not focused on learning!
 To inspire transformational learning, you need to create conferences and conference sessions designed around appropriate positive emotional experiences that relate to the real learning wants and needs of the participants.
 Do this, and you’ll discover how powerful, transformational, and unforgettable meetings can be!